 Make sure you and your friend agree on the amount, the repayment date, and the interest rate before you lend money.
 Having a formal contract drawn up is unnecessary, but it’s a good idea to send an email outlining particulars if there is any chance of this friendship ending.

 If you don’t have an agreement, you could find that your friend isn’t inclined to pay back the loan or that they only repay small amounts.

 After you and your friend agree to the terms, it might be helpful for one or both of you to draw up a formal contract.
 This could include information such as the amount of money, the interest rate, and repayment details (for example, month by month, end of year).

 This will help to avoid any issues if you and your friend stop talking to each other for any reason.

 3. Charge interest

 If you are loaning money to your friend, it’s a good idea to charge interest on the loan.
-Charging interest lets both of you know that this is a business transaction and not just a favor.
+Setting interest lets you know this is a business transaction, not just a favor.

 By charging interest, even if it’s just one percent per year, you are less likely to be out of pocket when the loan is paid back.